 What Are Smudge Sticks?

 Before you get into the actual process of making smudge sticks, let’s talk more about this cleansing wand.
 Smudging is an ancient cleansing ritual performed by healers and priests worldwide.
-It’s done to get rid of negative energies, to open up the flow of Qi, and to unblock stagnant energy.
+It’s done to get rid of negative energies, open up the flow of Qi, and unblock stagnant energy.

 Burning smudge sticks is a good way of bringing in good energies both into your home and your body.